ewittenberg/ExpressivePVs/README.md

 # ExpressivePVs
-Supplemental Material for Trotzke &amp; Wittenberg, "Expressive particle verbs as a distinct grammatical class"
+Supplemental Material for Trotzke &amp; Wittenberg, "Expressive particle verbs and conditions on particle fronting"